Mutual Funds Categories

 Purpose: If you are new-bee in investment realm, try out this fund to get a good returns with an average risk.

 Equity - Large Cap

 The reverse of the small cap is a large cap where the funds invest in companies that have capital worth 20,000 crores or more.
 They are more trusted and stable compared to all other businesses in the market, and the funds that invest in these tend to provide stable returns.
-Returns are taxed at 15% if sold before one year, post this period a 10% tax is applicable on the gains
+It has returns that are taxed at 15% if sold before one year, post this period a 10% tax is applicable on the gains

 Purpose: Among equity funds, these funds carry lesser risk and hence suitable for moderate risk in the long term.

 Mid Cap Equity funds category invest mostly in the stocks of mid cap companies.
 They carry a higher risk factor but provide better returns.
 However, one should be aware of the fact that these funds are very volatile and could become a reason for loss if invested for a shorter period.